 In the first stage of the appeal, the Permit Appeals Panel considers the applicants case and decide if an exception should be made and a permit issued.
 If the Panel decides not to issue a permit and the applicant disagrees with its decision they may take the appeal to stage two where it will be considered by the Head of Parking Services.

-Between 1 October 2015 and 30 September 2016 we considered 49 appeals.
-In 26 of these cases permits were issued and in 21 cases they were refused, the remaining two did not pursue their appeals.
+Between 1 October 2016 and 30 September 2017 we considered 42 appeals.
+In 9 of these cases permits were issued and in 32 cases they were refused.

 Pay-by-Phone